Expanding High-Quality Child Care for Babies: ACF Releases Funding Opportunity

 Jun 06, 2014

-Today, the Administration for Children and Families (ACF) launched a historic funding opportunity to advance high-quality, comprehensive infant and toddler child care across the country.
+On June 6, 2014, the Administration for Children and Families (ACF) launched a historic funding opportunity to advance high-quality, comprehensive infant and toddler child care across the country.
 With $500 million available in Congress' FY 2014 spending bill, Early Head Start-Child Care (EHS-CC) Partnership and Early Head Start (EHS) Expansion grants will leverage EHS and child care dollars to expand access to full-day services for poor, young children.
 Funding will be made available within each state based on the number of young children in poverty.

 Eligible applicants may apply for funding through three opportunities:

 - EHS-CC Partnerships.
 New or existing EHS grantees will partner with center-based child care or family child care homes to provide full-day, high-quality infant-toddler care that meets EHS standards.
 Applicants proposing EHS-CC partnerships will receive the highest funding priority.